 Bimini's location off the Florida coast is where the Gulf Stream meets the Bahama Banks.
 This fact has made Bimini a favorite cruising ground for America's yachting set, who follow the channel between North and South Bimini into a spacious, sheltered harbor, where they can stock up on food, drink, fuel, and supplies at well-equipped marinas.
 From here, they can set off to cruise the cays that begin south of South Bimini.
 Each has its own special appeal, beginning with Turtle Rocks and stretching to South Cat Cay (the latter of which is uninhabited).
 Along the way, you'll pass Holm Cay, Gun Cay, and North Cat Cay.

 Although winter is usually high season in The Bahamas, summertime visitors flock to Bimini's calmer waters, which are better for fishing.
-Winter, especially from mid-December to mid-March, is quieter, and Bimini has never tried to develop a resort structure that would attract more winter visitors.
+Winter, especially from mid-December to mid-March, is quieter.

 If you go to Bimini, you'll hear a lot of people mention Cat Cay (not to be confused with Cat Island in the Southern Bahamas).
 You can stay overnight at Cat Cay's marina, which lies 13km (8 miles) off South Bimini; transient slips are available.
 The island is the domain of Cat Cay Yacht Club (tel.
-242/347-3565; www.catcayyachtclub.com), whose initiation fee is a cool $25,000.
-This privately owned island -- attracting titans of industry and famous families -- is for the exclusive use of Cat Cay Yacht Club members and their guests.
+242/347-3565; www.catcayyachtclub.com).
+This privately owned island—attracting titans of industry and famous families—is for the exclusive use of Cat Cay Yacht Club members and their guests.
 At their leisure, they can enjoy the golf course, tennis courts, a large marina, white-sand beaches, and club facilities such as restaurants and bars.
 Many wealthy Americans have homes on the island, which also has a private airstrip.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.